wa0101/Login-Template-Flask/README.md

 <!-- Preview -->
 ## Preview 🚀

 Take a glimpse of the sleek and user-friendly login template.
-The following screenshots showcase the login and signup pages, along with alerts for incorrect password and password mismatch.
+The following screenshots showcase the login, signup, and dashboard pages, along with alerts for incorrect password and password mismatch.

 ### Login Page: